eredo/dartson/README.md

 [![Build Status](https://travis-ci.org/eredo/dartson.svg?branch=master)](https://travis-ci.org/eredo/dartson)
 [![Coverage Status](https://coveralls.io/repos/github/eredo/dartson/badge.svg)](https://coveralls.io/github/eredo/dartson)

+**Dartson 1.0.0 is currently in alpha.
+The public API might be subject to change.**

 Dartson is a dart library which converts Dart Objects into their JSON representation.
 It helps you keep your code clean of `fromJSON` and `toJSON` functions by providing a builder which generates the serialization methods.